Understanding Form 1099-DIV

 Box (12) and (13) - STATE AND STATE IDENTIFICATION NUMBER

-Shows state and state identification number (state from which state taxes were withheld).
+Shows state where the account owner resided at the time of the trade and state identification number from which state taxes were withheld.
 If no state withholding amount is applicable, this box will be blank.

 Box (14) - STATE INCOME TAX WITHHELD